-What could be better than a pear, fig and gouda tart made with delicious gouda from Wisconsin Cheese?
+What could be better than a pear, fig, and cheese tart recipe made with delicious gouda from Wisconsin Cheese?
 This appetizer is heavenly and one of my favorite mini tart recipes.

 A few years ago I was invited to participate in the Mom Blog Tour, heading to New York City to meet with a handful of amazing brands.
 One of those brands was Wisconsin Cheese, the "exclusive dairy" of the Mom Blog Tour Summer Fancy Food Show 2016, and the brand name of the Wisconsin Milk Marketing Board.